0xFireball/xamarin-android-linux/README.md

-# xamarin-android-linux
+# Setting up Xamarin.Android on Linux

-A complete guide to getting **Xamarin.Android** ready to use on Linux!
+A guide to getting **Xamarin.Android** ready to use on your distro of choice!
+The guide was originally based on a system running Ubuntu, but it should be very straightforward to get it to work on other distros as well.

+Note that this is officially unsupported, but it can be used as a loose guide to help in setting this up on your system.

 ## Why?